Amablie/mysite/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: statistician and Data Scientist
+role: Statistician and Data Scientist

 # Organizations/Affiliations to show in About widget
 organizations: